StarpTech/FastGraph/README.md

 ## Caching semantics

 Requests are cached by default with a TTL of 60 seconds.
 You can set a custom TTL per request.
-You only need to respond with a `Cache-Control: max-age: 600` header.
+You only need to respond with a `Cache-Control: max-age: 600` header from your origin.
 Mutations aren't cached.

 ## Getting Started